Getting Started with Vue

 When any property in the data

 object is changed, what you see on the webpage (i.e., the view) will be automatically updated thanks to Vue!
-This alone is a reason to use Vue over vanilla JavaScript, as there is so much functionality being abstracted away here and this reactive behavior just works out-of-the-box.
+This alone is a reason to use Vue over vanilla JavaScript, as there is so much functionality being abstracted away here and this reactive behavior just works out of the box.

 Summary